dannyadkins/danaomics/README.md

 ## 1. Data
 First, ensure you have the Kaggle CLI by following the steps listed at https://www.kaggle.com/docs/api.

-Next, download the Stanford COVID vaccine dataset:
+Next, download the Stanford COVID vaccine dataset from within your project's base directory:

 `kaggle competitions download -c stanford-covid-vaccine`